Joseph Addison: Early life and education

+Career

 Political career

 Addison returned to England at the end of 1703.
 For more than a year he remained unemployed, but the Battle of Blenheim in 1704 gave him a fresh opportunity to distinguish himself.
 The government, specifically Lord Treasurer Godolphin, commissioned Addison to write a commemorative poem about the battle, and he produced The Campaign, which was received with such satisfaction that he was appointed Commissioner of Appeals in Halifax's government.

 His next literary venture was an account of his travels in Italy, Remarks on several parts of Italy, &c., in the years 1701, 1702, 1703, published in 1705 by Jacob Tonson.

-In 1705, with the Whigs in power, Addison was made Under-Secretary of State and accompanied Lord Halifax on a diplomatic mission to Hanover, Germany.
+In 1705, with the Whigs in power, Addison was made Under-Secretary of State and accompanied Lord Halifax on a diplomatic mission to Hannover, Germany.
 A biography of Addison states: "In the field of his foreign responsibilities Addison's views were those of a good Whig.
 He had always believed that England's power depended upon her wealth, her wealth upon her commerce, and her commerce upon the freedom of the seas and the checking of the power of France and Spain."

 In 1708 and 1709, Addison was a Member of Parliament for the borough of Lostwithiel.
 He was soon appointed secretary to the new Lord Lieutenant of Ireland, Lord Wharton.
 Under the direction of Wharton, he was an MP in the Irish House of Commons for Cavan Borough from 1709 until 1713.
 In 1710, he represented Malmesbury, in his home county of Wiltshire, holding the seat until his death in 1719.